ssea-lab/BugTriage/DFATPL/README.md

 18901	nick_edgar	randy_giffen	simon_arsenault	andrew_irvine	eduardo_pereira	airvine	platform-ui-inbox	tod_creasey
 ```

-2. DFATPL_ProjectName_input: The input data for machine learning classfiers is included in this file.
+2. DFATPL_ProjectName_input: The input data for machine learning classfiers is included in this file directory.

 ```
 (a) feautres_input_TossingProb.csv -- The tossing probability between two developers are listed in this file.